esikm/Pillow/docs/reference/ImageColor.rst

 .. py:method:: getcolor(color, mode)

-    Same as :py:func:`~PIL.ImageColor.getrgb`, but converts the RGB value to a greyscale value if the mode is not color or a palette image.
+    Same as :py:func:`~PIL2.ImageColor.getrgb`, but converts the RGB value to a greyscale value if the mode is not color or a palette image.
 If the string cannot be parsed, this function raises a :py:exc:`ValueError` exception.